dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 Starter files for a Hugo theme with Tailwind CSS.

 - set up to use [Tailwind CSS](https://tailwindcss.com) - v2.0+
+- includes the [@tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin) plugin for styling of markdown content
 - use [Hugo Pipes](https://gohugo.io/hugo-pipes/) to build and load css based on `dev` or `build` environment
 - purge unused css classes with [PurgeCSS](https://www.purgecss.com) for `build`, but __not__ in `dev`
 - works as separate theme repo or as a local theme folder within a Hugo site